Wrong Diagnosis

 “Let me examine you.”
 I said.

-His face had a sheen now.
-His expression was cheerful.
-Obviously he was in pink of health.
+was in pink of health.
 His abdominal lump had disappeared now!
-I was surprised!!
+I was

 “Let us get your follow up barium study done” I said.